arp242/goatcounter/tpl/help/events.md

 is used if `data-goatcounter-title` is empty.
 There is no default for the referrer.

+`data-goatcounter-no-session="1"` can be added to skip tracking sessions for this event so it will always be counted, even if the user clicked the link more than once in quick succession.

 ### Sending events from JavaScript
 You can send an event by setting the `event` parameter to `true` in `count()`.
 For example: